Beretta 8000: G configuration

 The G specification is a DA/SA variant with a "decock" only feature.
 It features an exposed hammer with ambidextrous decocking levers (on the slide).
 There is no safety on this model.

 T configuration

 The T specification includes a tactical rail.

 Mini Cougar

 The 8000, 8040 and 8045 are available in a Mini variant weighing 140 g less than the respective models and with a grip that is 25 mm shorter.
 The slide and barrel are the same length as the full size pistols.
 This variant is available in the "D" and "F" configurations.

 Inox

 Some models are available as an Inox version which has a stainless steel slide, barrel and other components.

 8045 Cougar

-The 8045 Beretta Cougar was produced between 1998–2004 in the D and F configuration.
+The 8045 Beretta Cougar was produced between 1998 and 2004 in the D and F configuration.
 A Mini 8045 Cougar was also produced in the same configurations.
 No factory 8045 Cougars were produced in the "G" configuration, but prototype Cougars do exist in the G configuration as well as with a light rail.